The project milestones: planning objectives and results

 1) Monitor deadlines

 No plan is complete without a list of deadlines.
-The best way is to use the project milestones to indicate them.
+The best way is to use the milestones to indicate them.

 The milestones, as already mentioned, are usually marked as a diamond-shape icon in the project planning software.